Iowa Debt Relief

 Debt and Financial Hardship Resources

-Sometimes personal circumstances mean you can’t pay back your debts immediately.
-When you are struggling, Iowa has some programs to help you save money and get out of a financial rut.
-Whether you live in Des Moines, Cedar Rapids, or another city or town in Iowa, there are places you can get help.
+Sometimes personal circumstances mean you can’t even begin to pay back your debts because you're struggling to meet basic needs.
+When you face financial hardship, Iowa has some programs to help you save money and get out of a financial rut.
+Whether you live in Des Moines, Cedar Rapids, or rural Iowa, there are places you can get help.

 The State of Iowa’s Department of Health and Human Services offers the following assistance programs: